url54/recho/README.md

 # To decode something in base64, pass the -fb switch, which also removes the newline character.
 > recho.exe -fb "SGVsbG8gd29ybGQh"
 Hello World!
-# To display the inline help scree, pass the -h switch.
+# To display the inline help screen, pass the -h switch.
 recho: GNU ECHO re-written in Rust with added functionality Usage and Examples:
 Switches: